 Applicants must possess the minimum of a US baccalaureate degree to be considered for admission.
 Applicants who anticipate completion of their undergraduate degree soon after the admissions deadline may apply for conditional admission.
-If granted conditional admission, a final transcript from the student’s baccalaureate institution must be received by the Office of Student Affairs prior to the date of registration of the admitted semester.
+If granted conditional admission, a final transcript from the student’s baccalaureate institution must be received by the Office of Student and Alumni Affairs prior to the date of registration of the admitted semester.

 The overall curriculum model for the MPH degree includes: